Faculty of Agriculture - Dean's Message

 University life can become the most memorable and important moments of your life.
 You should therefore use the time spent at the University judiciously.
-You will make several friends and job partners and some may even meet their life partners.
+While working in group projects, you will make several friends and job partners and some may even meet their life partners.
 Apart from the academic programme you register for, you will also get the chance to participate in various extracurricular activities which will shape your character and personality.
-You are therefore encouraged to participate in as many activities as you can.
+You are therefore encouraged to participate in as many activities (Student Union, Sports, UoM Management) as you can.

 As a student of the University you have several rights and privileges which I will let the Student Union tell you more about.
 I wish to draw your attention to your responsibilities and conduct as a student.
 It is extremely important that students have an acceptable code of conduct to maintain a conducive learning environment.
 Students must have a good Ethical behavior vis-a-vis their peers, UoM academic and supporting staff.
 There must be an environment of self-respect and proper use of language.
 Nowadays the Internet and Intranet has become a common means of communication which allows us to rapidly convey our messages.
 We should however not make misuse of such facilities.
 The UoM has strict regulations against misconduct and students going against regulations are liable to disciplinary actions.
-The details on student conduct can be read from the chapter 2 of the general regulations for students.
+For example, you should know that UoM is No Smoking Campus/No Alcohol/No Drug Campus.
+Any act of vandalism or extreme behaviour will not be tolerated.
+Further details on student conduct can be read from the chapter 2 of the general regulations for students.

 Our academics are very open and devoted and they are available to advise and guide you.
-So you should not hesitate to discuss about your academic problems with your lecturer.
-Your programme coordinator (PC) will guide you through all administrative procedures for your respective programmes.
+So you should not hesitate to discuss about your academic problems with your lecturers.
+Your PC will guide you through all administrative procedures for your respective programmes.
 The PC may conduct regular meetings to discuss and resolve practical issues.
 However, classes normally elect a class representative to convey common problems to the PC.
 All issues must normally be resolved by discussing with your respective lecturers.
-However, if the issue needs the attention of higher authorities such as the Dean, then the class representative should write a letter to the Dean, through the head of department (HoD), through the PC.
+However, if the issue needs the attention of higher authorities such as the Dean, then the class representative should write a letter to the Dean, through the Head of department (HoD), through the PC.
 The PC and HoD normally provide their feedbacks to help Dean take a decision.